eslint/rfcs/designs/2021-init-command-eslint-cli/README.md

    used.
 Be sure to define any new terms in this section.
 -->

 The implementation is mainly migrating the code from main repo to `@eslint/create`.
-As far as the modules are concerned, all shared modules are being shipped currently with the eslint so we can use those modules through eslint itself.

 The approach would be following these steps